 Death takes a person from living into a state of complete non-existence.
 He is re-assembled by God on the second blowing of the trumpet.
 To him, the moment his death occurred and the moment he woke up is a mere blink of an eye with no time in-between (therefore, even shorter than a blink), even though thousands of years may lie in-between.
 This is because there was no concept of time between death and Resurrection.
 God explains this as follows:

 In this bleak nothingness of death, there is no punishment at all, as nothing exists from the perspective of nothingness.
 Punishment is metered out once the person is judged and the verdict of Hell is declared in the manner described in the Qur'an.

 The bewilderment of disbelievers raised from their graves indicates that they did not experience anything in their graves.
 If they were experiencing punishment in their graves, they would not be bewildered by their restored state of living.
-They would also not be shocked by the realization that Allah's religion is the truth:
+They would also not be shocked by the realization that God's path is the truth:

-This is the true understanding of death, Hereafter, and punishment as explained by Allah.
+This is the true understanding of death, Hereafter, and punishment as explained by God.

 The verse above is a testification from the disbelievers who are brought to life in the Hereafter.
 They testify that the period before their birth on earth was of the same essence of non-existence as the period between their death and resurrection.
 We know this because the same words (أَمَتَّنَا - "to cause us to be dead") is used for both cases.
 Only in the two other cases did they feel and experience: life on earth, and the Hereafter.
 In other words, there were no feelings, time, space, matter, or any sensory perception associated with living between death and resurrection just like there were not any before conception on earth.
 This verse reinforces the description of the bewildered minds of disbelievers upon resurrection mentioned in verse 36:51-52, and that there is no punishment of the grave.